Nonequilibrium thermometry via an ensemble of initially correlated qubits: Model

-We assume that each qubit interacts weakly with the thermal bath and evolves independently from the others.
-The dynamics of each qubit thermometer is described by a local Markovian map, as shown in Fig.~\ref{fig:system_environment_setup}.
-The coherent dynamics of each qubit thermometer is governed by the following Hamiltonian:
+We assume that each qubit interacts weakly with the thermal bath and, because of that, its state evolves via a genuinely dissipative Markovian quantum map $\Phi_\beta^{[t]}$.
+Under the action of this map, the thermalization decay rate is